jlneto/rails_pivot_table_js/README.md

 ## Features
 * Encaplsulates all pivottable.js scripts and css
 * provide a helper to display the pivot_table
-* TODO: Saved Configs, scoped by contexts, to persist pivot configurations for tlater retrieval
+* TODO: Saved Configs, scoped by contexts, to persist pivot configurations for later retrieval

 ## Installation